Cybersec is a thankless job: expanding workload and shrinking pay packet

 Notable Comments

-• @lenerdenator: “Show me the incentives, and I’ll show you the outcomes” – US breach liability is so light that companies have no structural reason to pay security teams more.
+• @lenerdenator: “Show me the incentives, and I’ll show you the outcomes” – breach penalties are effectively zero, so the investment case for security talent never closes.

 Original | Discuss on HN